Cody-Nicholson96/Mobile_Application_Development/README.md

 # Mobile Development
-In this repository you will find all of notes and projects in the field of mobile development.
+In this repository you will find all of my notes and projects in the field of mobile development.
 Although I currently don't have much here I look forward to taking many mobile development classes on Udacity and filling this repository up with applications and software for both iOS and Android.